Vegan Saffron Toffee / Vegan Saffron Caramel

 Instructions

-- 6. Add sugar and whisk together with the other ingredients and place the pot on to the plate again
+6. Add sugar and whisk together with the other ingredients and place the pot on the plate again

-- 7. Let the ingredients melt together, bring the mixture up to a boil.
+7. Let the ingredients melt together, and bring the mixture up to a boil.

 Notes

-- You can also use white/brown or other types of sugar, however you wont get the same rich taste if you use other types of sugars in this recipe.
+• You can also use white/brown or other types of sugar, however, you won’t get the same rich taste if you use other types of sugar in this recipe.

 8 comments